UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 # 1. Setup Azure

-Requirements:
-  1. Azure account with ability to create a new project.

-For this workbook, you will need an Azure project with work items, an Azure git repository, and a build pipeline that creates repository tags whens it runs. **The Azure project name must match you UCD application name.** You will also need an Azure access token.
-The following steps demonstrate the minimum setup.
+For this workbook, you will need an Azure project with the following:

-(🔀 Alternative: See how far you can get with an existing project and/or repository)
+- **An Azure project name that must match your UCD application name.**
+- Work items (Agile board with first two columns being "New" and "Active")
+- An Azure repos git repository
+- A build pipeline that creates repository tags whens it runs.
+- An Azure access token with read access to all of the above (work items, git repo, and builds)

+> The rest of section 1 covers the bare minimum setup.
+If you already have the above setup or feel comfortable setting it up feel free to skip to section 2 and start configuring UCD, but note that the workbook assumes an Azure project name of "AzureWorkbook".
+If your project name is different, you will need to name your UCD application accordingly.

 ## 1.1 Create Workbook Project